-FICTION with TBA
+FICTION with JENNIFER CLEMENT

 Our fiction master class is open to those working on fiction of any length, from short stories to novels and all forms in between.
 Participants should be prepared to send one submission in advance by email and to distribute further work, either by hard copy or as email attachments, once in Tepoztlán.
 Individual submissions should not exceed 20 pages in total; the week should allow for at least three.